Best Car Insurance in Vermont for 2025 [Your Guide to the Top 10 Companies]

 Traffic Density | C | Traffic density is lower compared to larger states, but congestion can be high in cities like Burlington. |

-If you want to cover all your bases, enlist in combined or full coverage.
+If you want to cover all your bases, opt for full coverage.

 Minimum Coverage Requirements in Vermont